Ready Mixed Concrete (Scotland)

 Day cabbed Seddon Atkinson 4-11 4x2 tractor unit Reg No E940 MCK Fleet No 36 'Firth of Forth' was powered by a Gardner 6LXDT engine.

-Registered new on the 1st of April 1988 this tractor unit and tanker were out based at Wright Brothers of Tranent East Lothian were it is seen here about to leave their yard.
+This particular tractor unit along with it's tanker were out based at Wright Brothers of Tranent East Lothian where it is seen here about to leave their yard.

-Tom Riding, who took the photograph, recalls that John Baillie, a local man, was it's regular driver at that time.
+The late Tom Riding, who took the photograph, recalled that John Baillie, a local man, was it's regular driver at that time.

 An excellent on the road shot of Seddon Atkinson 4-11 4x2 tractor unit Reg No E940 MCK Fleet No 36 'Firth of Forth'.